-Filipinos can easily apply for an Australian Tourist Visa online and be approved in a matter of 5 working days (based on our experience), at least after we have completed submitting all the required scanned documents.
+Filipinos can easily apply for an Australian Tourist Visa online in 2017 and be approved in a matter of 5 working days (based on our experience), at least after we have completed submitting all the requirements (required scanned documents) online.

 We are a family of 3 with a 10 year old boy, and currently staying in Singapore.
 We also lodge our Australian tourist visa application (visitor visa subclass 600) online while here in SG through www.border.gov.au.
 Fortunately, our application was approved within 5 working days.

 Visitor Visa (Subclass 600) approved applicants are granted 3 months, 6 months, or 12 months multiple entries.
 In our case, each of us was granted multiple entries in Australia for 1 year from October 2016 to October 2017, and each arrival enables us to stay for period of 1 month.
 The process is probably the same even when you are in the Philippines since the application can be done online or through VFS Global (www.vfsglobal.com/australia/philippines/how_to_apply.html).

 What I am going to share here is our experience in applying online for Australian tourist visa, application cost per head, prepared scanned documents, 9D8N sample itinerary, the budget airline company where we bought our tickets, hotel where we stayed for 9 days and 8 nights, and the step-by-step application process.

 Aside from aforementioned, I will also share here some cost saving tips which we have utilized during our tour around Sydney, Blue Mountains, and other cities in Australia.
 Hopefully, this post would help lessen the stress (if there is any) which you might encounter during your application.

 The cost per application per applicant is 135AUD plus surcharge or roughly PHP 5033 plus surcharge.
 Payments are made after you have completed filling up all the needed information.
 You can pay using credit / debit card online.